robenkleene/design-references/adobe-lightroom-classic.md

 - Use "Auto Mask" checkbox to isolate the brush to similar parts of the photo (e.g., to capture just the subject, a bit like Photoshop's "Magic Wand" tool).
 - Double-click the "Effect:" label to reset the settings

+#### Part of an Image

+- You can use "Range Mask: Color" to just target part of an adjustment brush selection.

 ### Spot Removal

 - `q`: Spot removal tool